-This vegan-friendly Coconut Almond Muesli with Cacao Nibs is ready in 5 minutes, and is a healthy and delicious way to start your day!
+This vegan-friendly Muesli Recipe features Coconut Almond Cereal with Cacao Nibs.
+It’s ready in 5 minutes, and is a healthy and delicious way to start your day!

 Have you tried muesli before?
 What’s your favorite kind?
 Let me know in the comments!

-**Also Note: Some nutrition websites claim that eating raw grains is bad for you, or at the very least, that they’re hard to digest.
-Keep in mind that steel cut oats are totally raw, but we’re using rolled oats here.
-Rolled oats have been heated or steamed in the rolling process, and are not “raw.”
+Health Note: Some claim that eating raw grains is bad for you, or at the very least, that they’re hard to digest.
+We’re using rolled oats here, so it’s okay to skip toasting them in the “quick version,” because rolled oats have been heated or steamed in the rolling process, and are not “raw.”

 - 1/4 cup almond slivers